 For instance, international students study and work in Sydney due to its metropolitan setting that gives them easy access to malls, public transportation, several dining options, etc.

-On that account, numerous accommodations in Sydney for international students are also available left and right pertinent to the location of their respective institution.
+On that account, numerous accommodations in Sydney for international students are also available left and right, pertinent to the location of their respective institutions.

-Moreover, regional cities are significant as well in terms of ambiance and advantages such as cheaper living costs, additional year for the post-study work grant, higher scholarships, and many more.
+Moreover, regional cities are significant as well in terms of ambience and advantages such as cheaper living costs, additional years for the post-study work grant, higher scholarships, and many more.